 Usually, the deep olive-green to silver-blue leafage is evergreen.
 In only turns red and falls in the coldest of regions.

 And when the sun starts feeling far away, in fall, a power-packed yellow bloom takes you by surprise with a scent similar to that of the yellow mimosa tree.

 Mahonia eurybracteata, like its cousins in the Mahonia genus, has many uses.
 For example, it can be used to dye food and clothes.

 It’s perfectly possible to eat the berries that form afterwards: Mahonia eurybracteata berries are edible.

 - A favorite recipe is in the form of berry jam, but there’s also liquor, syrup and more.
 More about cooking with mahonia.

 - Especially if you preserve extra mahonia berries for later use!

 Where does Mahonia eurybracteata come from?

-It’s native to the Chinese region.
+It’s native to Chinese area.
 Recently, new varieties have been introduced.
-Almost all the varieties that are easily available in English-speaking countries are protected by patents.
+Almost all varieties available in English-speaking countries are protected by patents.

 Specifically, some of the native varieties are endemic to the Sichuan province.
 As such, they grew up near the famed Sichuan pepper tree!